-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection The site lies within the settlement and currently comprises a strip of land 0 0 of the natural which is under-used, being located at the rear of properties on Barnfield, environment within an area which already has nearby existing residential development.
+Sustainability objective Commentary Impact Mitigation Post Mitigation A) Protection of the natural environment The site lies within the settlement and currently comprises a strip of land which is under-used, being located at the rear of properties on Barnfield, within an area which already has nearby existing residential development.
 Though the site is visible given its elevated location, the adjoining housing to the west and south (which is higher up the hillside) would mitigate any landscape impacts.
 Given the site is generally unused and overgrown land, there is the potential for the presence of a variety of species, including potentially protected species.
 A neutral impact is considered.
-B) Protection The site sits to the south of the Crediton Conservation Area, with a number -2/?
-Include requirement for 0/? and promotion of listed buildings along the high street.
-There is existing development archaeological investigation to take of a quality adjacent to the site.
-The development of a small number of dwellings in place prior to development of the built and this location is unlikely to affect the setting of these buildings, given the site. historic widespread development that has already taken place on the south side of environment the high street, and up the slopes of the hillside.
-The site is located in an
+0 0 B) Protection and promotion of a quality built and historic environment The site sits to the south of the Crediton Conservation Area, with a number of listed buildings along the high street.
+There is existing development adjacent to the site.
+The development of a small number of dwellings in this location is unlikely to affect the setting of these buildings, given the widespread development that has already taken place on the south side of the high street, and up the slopes of the hillside.
+The site is located in an -2/?
+Include requirement for archaeological investigation to take place prior to development of the site.
+0/?